emad-elsaid/emad-elsaid.github.io/_posts/2020-11-20-Why I became a software developer.md

 on the same keyboard.
 I loved computer games.
 I loved writing in Microsoft word.

 Then in 8th grade the ministry of education added a new subject to the 6th grade.
 It was "Computers" they learned using windows and writing HTML.
-My year didn't have this subject so I found a book thrown somewhere in the school back then and tried every HTML tag I found there.
+My class didn't have this subject so I found a book thrown somewhere in school back then and tried every HTML tag I found there.
 It felt really good and I wanted more.